woodfrog/json_parser/README.md

 #### 3. Parser

-The idea of "parser" in this project comes from recursive descent parser[2], but it is not a real parser.
-Parser in this project does not generate the abstract syntax tree (AST).
-It only checks the correctness of the token list and convert the token list into an HTML string.
-If there is syntax error, the parsing phase would fail and print corresponding error messages on stdout.
+The parser in this project borrows the idea from a recursive descent parser[2], but does not fully implememt it.
+The parser implemented only checks the correctness of the token list and converts the token list into an HTML string but does not generate the abstract syntax tree (AST).
+If there is a syntax error, the parsing phase would fail and print corresponding error messages on stdout.

 ## Other Notes
-1. Any valid JSON value to be the top-level object.
-In this case, an array can also be at top-level.[3]
+1. Any valid JSON value can be the top-level object.
+In this case, an array can also be at the top-level.[3]

 2. The color mappings for different components are defined in `htmlColorMap` variable in `parser.go`.
 You may change the color mapping as you like.